koii-network/docs/concepts/glossary.md

 ## Testnet aka “Test Network”

-A network used to stimulate the behavior of the mainnet.
+A network is used to stimulate the behavior of the main net.
 This is where developers can test the performance of new protocols before making them public.

 ## Mainnet aka “Main Network”